S3L-official/LaserMark/README.md

 Below we list #pictures in each label in LaserMark.
 Notice that there are 60 pictures which do not belong to any labels in the former label-encodings, we mark them as label `uk`.

 <img src="statistic.png" alt="Statistic of #pictures in each label" title="Statistic of #pictures in each label">

-After the COVID-19, we'll collect more images to entend LaserMark.